Skip to content

 Don't excessively cache DNS

 If you aren't using a smart driver, then you're depending on the DNS record updates and propagation after a failover event occurs.
 Aurora MySQL DNS zones use a short time-to-live (TTL) of 5 seconds.
 Your network and client configurations must not increase the TTL.
 DNS caching occurs at multiple layers of an architecture, such as the operating system (OS), the network layer, or the application container.
-You must understand how each layer is configured.
-If there is unintended DNS caching beyond 5 seconds, then you might reconnect to the old writer after a failover.
+If there's unintended DNS caching beyond 5 seconds, then you might reconnect to the old writer after a failover.

 Java Virtual Machines (JVM) can excessively cache DNS.
 When the JVM resolves a hostname to an IP address, it caches the IP address for a specified period of time.
-On some configurations, the JVM default TTL is set to never refresh DNS entries until the JVM is restarted.
-This setting can lead to read-only errors after failover.
-You must manually set a small TTL so that DNS entries periodically refresh.
+In some configurations, the JVM default TTL refreshes DNS entries only when the JVM restarts and can cause read-only errors after failover.
+To resolve this issue, manually set a small TTL so that DNS entries periodically refresh.

 Use the AWS Advanced JDBC Driver

-The Aurora MySQL DB cluster endpoints automatically propagate DNS record updates.
+Aurora MySQL DB cluster endpoints automatically propagate DNS record updates.
 When an event occurs on the database, you might experience a delay in the DNS record updates.
-When this happens, the event is handled by the application.
+When this happens, the application handles the event.

 The AWS Advanced JDBC (Java Database Connectivity) Wrapper Driver uses the DB cluster topography through the INFORMATION_SCHEMA.REPLICA_HOST_STATUS metadata table.
-Because the table is in near real-time, the AWS Advanced JDBC wrapper driver routes connections to the appropriate role.
+Because the table is in near real-time, the AWS Advanced JDBC Wrapper Driver routes connections to the appropriate role.
 It also load-balances across the existing replicas.
-To implement the AWS Advanced JDBC wrapper from the GitHub website, use the Proxy pattern in Java (from the Baeldung website).
-The native Aurora MySQL drivers must be added as dependencies.
-The AWS Advanced JDBC Wrapper Driver is an advanced JDBC wrapper.
-To benefit from the features of clustered databases, the JDBC wrapper complements and extends the functionality of an existing JDBC driver.
+Use the proxy pattern in Java to implement the AWS Advanced JDBC Wrapper.
+You must add the native Aurora MySQL drivers as dependencies.
+For more information, see Proxy pattern in Java on the Baeldung website.
+You can download the AWS Advanced JDBC Wrapper on the GitHub website.

 For more information, see Achieve one second or less downtime with the Advanced JDBC Wrapper Driver when upgrading Amazon RDS Multi-AZ DB clusters.

-If you aren't using a smart driver, then test the instance that you're logged in to after you establish a new connection.
+If you aren't using a smart driver, then test the instance after you establish a new connection.
 To test whether you're connected to the writer instance, use the @@innodb_read_only variable.
-A value of 0 means that you're connected to the writer, as the following example shows:
+If you receive a value of 0, then you're connected to the writer.

 | @@innodb_read_only |